-What would I do without a (CLICK HERE)sander.
+What would I do without a (CLICK HERE) orbital sander?
 Not much!
 I pretty much use my sander with every furniture project.
 In my book, every piece needs to be sanded so that your paint will properly adhere.

-Now, this (CLICK HERE) wooden doweling kit is a game changer when it comes to repairing furniture.
+Now, this (CLICK HERE) wooden doweling kit is a game-changer when it comes to repairing furniture.
 Just last week I used this on an old buffet table that had broken joints.
 When I say joints.
 I’m referring to the union of 2 pieces of wood that is connected with a wooden dowel.
-Those wooden dowels will weaken and break over time, but can definitely be repair with this handy dandy kit.
+Those wooden dowels will weaken and break over time, but can definitely be repaired with this handy dandy kit.

 Clamps (CLICK HERE) can be a girl’s best friend when gluing old wooden drawers back together.
-I can’t tell you how many times these have came in handy with furniture projects.
+I can’t tell you how many times these have come in handy with furniture projects.

-This is a great go to CLICK HERE)paint brush when painting furniture, It’s short handle allows you to get in small spaces and get the job done.
-I like it for it’s durability and easy clean up when using latex based paints.
+This is a great go-to (CLICK HERE) paintbrush when painting furniture, It’s short handle allows you to get in small spaces and get the job done.
+I like it for its durability and ease to clean up when using latex-based paints.
 Great for cabinets too.